perceptron8/pinky.ext/README.md

 pinky
 =====

-Cute extension that makes all TSO collectibles pink!
+Google Chrome extension that makes all TSO collectibles pink!